Silver State Adolescent Treatment Center Unveils Licensed Youth Academy: A New Standard for Healing, Learning & Growth

 The multidisciplinary, heart-led team

-What sets the Youth Academy apart is the calibre and heart of its team.
+What sets the Youth Academy apart is the caliber and heart of its team.
 When experts come together in the service of adolescents, the results begin to change.
 The multidisciplinary staff includes:

 Each professional brings credentials and compassion.
 Each role is full-time, integrated, and accountable.
 The result: youth don’t just get “classes,” they get consistent adult relationships, personal coaching, and a program design that honors both vulnerability and potential.